European shares fall to new 1-1/2 month lows as global economy darkens

 * Nasdaq takes 17 years to climb 1,000 points post Y2K bubble

-EDINBURGH, Oct 8 European stocks fell on Wednesday, hitting fresh 1 1/2-month lows as investors moved out of shares around the world in the face of a spate of discouraging signals about the global economy.
+EDINBURGH Oct 8 European stocks fell on Wednesday, hitting fresh 1-1/2 month lows as investors ditched shares globally in the face of a spate of discouraging developments concerning the global economy.

 Asian and U.S. shares fell overnight after the IMF cut global growth forecasts and German industrial production missed expectations.

+"The IMF laid it on pretty thick yesterday... and topped it off with the cherry that global growth may never reach its pre-crisis levels ever again," Jonathan Sudaria, trader at London Capital Group, said in a note.

+"In the short term at least, it appears that traders have also come to the same conclusion as there is no apparent let up in the selling pressure this morning."

-In the latest evidence of economic malaise, growth in China's services sector weakened slightly in September as new business cooled, a private survey showed on Wednesday.
-This reinforced signs of a slowdown in the world's second-largest economy that could prompt more stimulus measures.
+In the latest evidence of economic malaise, growth in China's services sector weakened slightly in September as new business cooled, a private survey showed on Wednesday, reinforcing signs of a slowdown in the world's second-largest economy that could prompt more stimulus measures.

-"It's concerns over global growth that are weighing on the equity markets," James Butterfill, global equity strategist at Coutts, said.

-"If you look at Europe, there's very weak macroeconomic data, there's weak data coming out of China as well, so it does suggest weaker growth, and markets are perhaps adjusting to that.

-Airlines led the sector lower, having come under pressure from the spread of the Ebola virus to Europe, with Air France-KLM down 4.7 percent after it said a pilot strike had wiped more than a fifth off its estimated full-year core profit.
+Airlines led the sector lower, having come under pressure from the spread of the Ebola virus to Europe, with Air France-KLM down 5.2 percent after it said a pilot strike had wiped more than a fifth off its estimated full-year core profit.
+(Reporting by Alistair Smout; Editing by Sudip Kar-Gupta)

-Germany's DAX was down 0.6 percent, continuing its underperformance from Tuesday after weak industrial data raised fears over the health of the euro zone's biggest economy.

 * Nasdaq takes 17 years to climb 1,000 points post Y2K bubble